theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 package with at least 2 helper functions, published on test PyPI).
 If they meet the requirements it is a 2, exceed is a 3, and don't meet is a 1.

+Considerations to keep in mind while doing a code review:
+- Can you follow the code flow/layout?
+- Can you understand the logic/reasoning for what it is doing?
+- Could you build with (`import` and use) or extend on it (as a developer adding more to the codebase)?

 For comments and notes, focus on style and design.
 Find at least *2* things to compliment and at least *1* constructive criticism.
 It's also great to learn things from their code, and ask questions if there's something you don't